Koushikphy/CheatSheets/Numerical_Analysis/Readme.md

 ### Beginner to Advanced level.
 ---

 1. Given a positive integer number n, find the product/sum from 1 to n.
-Modify it to consider only even/odd number
+Modify it to consider only even/odd number.
 2. Make a number-guessing game.
-Also, print the number of tries at the end.
+Print it the guessed number is too large or small in each step and print the number of tries at the end.
 Also, limit the maximum trial.
 3. Find first n Fibonacci numbers.
+4. Given two positive integer, find their GCD and LCM.
+4. The 3n+1 problem/ [Collatz Conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture).
+Take a positive integer n, if its odd do 3n+1, otherwise in case of even divide it by 2.
+Perform this repeatedly and verify the number of sequence always reaches to 4->2->1.
 4. Take any (multi digit) number and calculate the sum of its digits.
 So for input 3456, output should be 3+4+5+6=18
+4. Take the above number and reverse it.
+So, for input 3456, output should be 6543.
 4. Given a positive integer n, find its factorial.
-4. The 3n+1 problem/ [Collatz Conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture).
-Take a positive integer n, if its odd do 3n+1, otherwise in case of even divide it by 2.
-Perform this repeatedly and verify the number of sequence always reaches to 4->2->1.
 4. Given a positive integer n, print all prime numbers below or equal to n.
 Bonus: Use an efficient prime search algorithm.
 4. Given a positive integer n, find all its prime factors.
-4. Given two positive integer, find their GCD and LCM.
 4. Given a positive integer in decimal system, find its binary representation.
 Bonus: Convert a fraction from decimal to binary.
 5. Find max/min value of an array.
 5. Reverse a given array.